Restored 18 June 2017, originally published 20 February 2016

 It feels odd that I’m about to recommend pestilence, war, famine, and death as entertainment, but that is part of the enigma that is N. Fushigi.

-The magnifique French netlabel Eg0cide Productions brings us the latest from N. Fushigi entitled ”Invisible.”
-(The label also shared his debut “Terrorism” last year.)
-“Invisible” is a full length album built around what Fushigi titles “Myths”; essentially, these are three instrumental song cycles.
-Overall on this album you’ll hear tracks made up of several reoccurring elements including buzzing (and sometimes very heavy) guitar, varied percussion, ringing bell and other electronic noises, all often underpinned by unsettling background noise.
+The magnifique French netlabel Eg0cide Productions brings us the latest from N. Fushigi entitled Invisible (The label also shared his debut Terrorism last year.)
+Invisible is a full length album built around what Fushigi titles “Myths”; essentially, these are three instrumental song cycles.
+Overall on this album you’ll hear tracks made up of several reoccurring elements including buzzing (and sometimes very heavy) guitar, varied percussion, ringing bell and other electronic noises, all often underpinned by unsettling (if indecipherable) background noise.

-My favorite of the Myths is “No.1 – Ride of the Four Horsemen”.
-It starts off like a desolate landscape with synth washes and muted percussion, eventually supplemented by occasional piano chords and a picked guitar that could be from the soundtrack to an old western.
+My favorite of the Myths is “No.1 – Ride of the Four Horsemen”; it starts off like a desolate landscape with some synth washes and muted percussion, eventually supplemented by occasional piano chords and a picked guitar that could be from the soundtrack to an old western.
 In the second portion, the drones recede and we are treated to a funky rhythm and clanging bells to carry the tune.
 The third “movement” has a twitchy percussion line, a slow tolling of bells, and washes of sound.
-The final minutes feature loud whooshing of “wind” carrying the faint ghostly sound of the unsettled spirits of the dead.
+The final minutes feature loud washes of “wind” carrying the faint ghostly sound of the unsettled spirits of the dead.